 As such, the division provides the components necessary to ensure successful completion of research studies that utilize nonhuman primates.
 These components include all aspects of animal resources, animal acquisition and production, animal husbandry, veterinary medicine and surgery, nonhuman primate psychological well-being and environmental enrichment, pathology, health and genetics monitoring.
 These resources are integrated into an effective support network meeting the goal of comprehensive, cost-effective support for core and affiliate research protocols.

-The division oversees WaNPRC’s domestic and international primate colonies consisting of Macaca nemestrina, M. fascicularis, M. mulatta, and Papio cynocephalus/anubis.
+The division oversees WaNPRC’s domestic and international primate colonies consisting of Macaca nemestrina, M. fascicularis, and M. mulatta.
 The division is committed to ensure access for all investigative groups whether they originate from within the WaNPRC, the University of Washington, or outside institutions.
 In order to provide a safe and effective environment for housing and research activities involving nonhuman primates, the Primate Resources Division is comprised of 12-highly interactive operational units, staffed by over 65-dedicated individuals.

 Additionally, members of the Primate Resources Division are nationally and internationally recognized experts in the field of nonhuman primate management, production, care, psychological well-being, regulatory compliance, and research utilization.
 These individuals provide valuable consultative services to national and international research communities regarding all aspects of nonhuman primate care and use.